mjs513/Librealsense-Wiki/Troubleshooting-Q&A.md

 Due to the USB 3.0 translation layer between native hardware and virtual machine, the librealsense team does not support installation in a VM.
 If you do choose to try it, we recommend using VMware Workstation Player, and not Oracle VirtualBox for proper emulation of the USB3 controller.

+## Q: Streaming gets stuck on windows

+When working on Windows 8.1, make sure you have [KB3075872](https://support.microsoft.com/en-us/kb/3075872) and [KB2919355](https://support.microsoft.com/en-us/kb/2919355) installed.
+These patches are addressing issues with 8.1 video drivers, resolved in Windows 10.

 -----------------